MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointOnline/get-ready-copilot-sharepoint-advanced-management.md

 In Step 3, we discussed how to run three usage reports to identify potentially overshared content.
 Coming soon, you'll be able to Run a single report to learn where content overexposure risk exists in all sites on your tenant, regardless of site activities.

 - You'll be able to start with running an “Oversharing Baseline Report for Sites, OneDrives and Files” report from the Data Access Governance (DAG) PowerShell commands in SharePoint Online PowerShell module.
-This report scans all sites in your tenant, and lists sites that share content with more than a certain number of users (you specify the number).
+This report scans all sites in your tenant, and lists sites that share content with more than a specified number of users (you specify the number).

 - You can sort, filter or download the report, and identify the sites with potentially overshared content.

 ### Use the Restricted Content Discoverability policy to further control accidental content discoverability

-In Step 4—control access to content, it is advised to begin with the Site Access Review policy to verify if the potentially overshared content identified in Step 3 is truly overshared.
+In Step 4—control access to content, it's advised to begin with the Site Access Review policy to verify if the potentially overshared content identified in Step 3 is truly overshared.
 Following this, apply the Restricted Access Control policy to limit access to designated user groups.
 Soon, a new policy, the Restricted Content Discoverability policy, will be available to further control accidental content discoverability.

 In addition, in Step 5, to further protect content on your business-critical sites, you can use Restricted Content Discoverability to leave permissions in place, but prevent the content from being available to Microsoft 365 Copilot and Organization-wide search experiences.